ray-project/ray/doc/source/tutorial.rst

               index += 2

           # Loop update.
 Now we can call ray.get() to check the pairs.
+          # Note that a single call to ray.get can process a list of object IDs at once.
           previous_lst = ray.get(lst_element_ids)
           sorted_lst = ray.get(new_lst_element_ids)
           is_sorted = (previous_lst == sorted_lst)